Our team includes renowned cardiologists, geneticists, molecular biologists, biochemists and physiologists. Their focus is on:

 As locals, New Zealanders have benefited from our research.
 In some instances, up to 7 years before global adoption.

 Our clinical projects team investigate the neurohumoral aspects of common cardiovascular diseases including myocardial infarction, hypertension, atrial fibrillation and heart failure

 Our Biochemistry and Cell Biology team currently focus on the development of novel biomarker assays for the diagnosis and prognosis of disease, in both clinical and pre-clinical settings.

-Our Molecular Biology Laboratory is investigating genetic variants that affect an individual’s susceptibility to the development and progression of coronary heart disease and heart failure.
+The Omics Laboratory is investigating genetic variants that affect an individual’s susceptibility to the development and progression of coronary heart disease and heart failure.

 The laboratory is also investigating how genes influence the underlying pathology of heart failure in human hearts.